 Sri Lanka appoints ex-military man as new Foreign Secretary

-The SLPP won a record of 145 seats in the 225-member parliament.
-The Secretary is the chief financial officer of a ministry with overall responsibility to its functioning.

-Since Rajapaksa assumed the presidency, much ex-service personnel have been picked for key positions.
+Since Rajapaksa assumed the presidency, many ex-service personnel have been picked for key positions.
 President Gotabaya administered the oath of office to the 28-member Cabinet which is two less than the 30 allowed by the Constitution on Wednesday.
-He retained the Ministry of Defence while his elder brother and Prime Minister Mahinda Rajapaksa were assigned finance, urban development, and Buddhist affairs ministries.
+He retained the Ministry of Defence while his elder brother and Prime Minister Mahinda Rajapaksa were assigned finance, urban development and Buddhist affairs ministries.

 A party statement has said that it will appoint a young leader from among those who have been identified or would voluntarily come forward to take over the leadership.
 Wickremesinghe, who led the party since 1994 and has been blamed for a string of electoral defeat, is hanging on to the leadership.

-The UNP, for many years the main opposition party, was reduced to just 2 percent of the national vote in the election.
+The UNP, for many years the main opposition party, was reduced to just 2 per cent of the national vote in the election.
 It did not win a single seat from each of the 22 electoral districts and Wickremesinghe too was ousted from parliament for the first time since 1977.
-His former deputy Sajith Premadasa's new party won 54 seats with the help of its Tamil and Muslim minority allies and now sits as the main opposition party.
+His former deputy Sajith Premadasa's new party Samagi Jana Balawegaya won 54 seats with the help of its Tamil and Muslim minority allies and now sit as the main opposition party.

 ALSO READ